viresh-ratnakar/exolve/README.md

 re-open the crossword in an incognito window, get it to the state you desire to print, and then print.

-The printed puzzle is laid out in a newspaper-like multi-column layout (similar to what you get with the `columnar-layout` option).
 You can create PDF files for your crosswords by "printing to file" in most browsers.

+The printed puzzle is laid out in a newspaper-like multi-column layout (except under the "Page break" setting described later).
 If not all the puzzle entries have been filled in, then the printing is done in three columns, with the grid occupying two columns.
 This makes the grid a bit larger and easier for writing into.

 If all the puzzle entries have been filled in, then the printing is done in two columns, with the grid occupying the first column (which makes it slightly